Site icon Outdoor Gearzine "Outdoor Gearzine"

 First impression

-Durability is also not an issue
+Durability is also no problem

 6. You can use the Garmin Connect app to save and view activity history and detailed analysis, life logs such as activity level and sleep, and set and operate clocks and various apps.